kianwilcox/raskell/README.md

 Using in Raskell so far
 [], \*, \*\*, ^, \|, &, +, %, <<, >>

-=~ and !~ will be good for later when I have 'regular expressions' over arbitrary asterated semirings - then i can match if the data, path, whatever matches a regex of allowable types - and this gives us a powerful form of type constraint for free
+=~ and !~ will be good for later when I have 'regular expressions' over arbitrary asterated semirings - then i can match if the data, path, whatever matches a regex of allowable types - this gives us a powerful form of type constraint for free